Trump hits point of no return as Democrats ready impeachment articles

 "They can't get over the fact that Donald Trump is the President of the United States and they don't have a candidate that they think can beat him.
 It's all political," said Collins, the panel's top Republican.

-Republicans spent most of the day ignoring the Democratic mound of evidence that Trump abused his power by asking Ukraine to investigate a political rival -- Joe Biden.
+Republicans spent most of the day ignoring the Democratic mound of evidence that Trump abused his power by asking Ukraine to investigate a political rival: Biden.

 They instead tried to establish the obvious fact that Ukraine was a corrupt country -- and that Trump was therefore justified in withholding $400 million in military aid and an Oval Office visit from the Ukrainian President.